spectrocloud/librarium/content/docs/04-clusters/02-data-center/03-vmware.md

 # IP Address Management

-Palette supports DHCP as well as Static IP based allocation strategies for the VMs that are launched during cluster creation.
-IP Pools can be defined, using a range or a subnet.
+Palette supports both DHCP and Static IP-based allocation strategies for the VMs that are launched during cluster creation.
+IP Pools can be defined using a range or a subnet.
 Administrators can define one or more IP pools linked to a PCG.

 Clusters created using a PCG can select from the IP pools linked to the corresponding PCG.
-By default, IP Pools are shared across multiple clusters, but can optionally be restricted to a cluster.
+By default, IP Pools are shared across multiple clusters but can optionally be restricted to a cluster.

 The following is a description of various IP Pool properties: